braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/overview.md

 {% alert note %}
 Early access users of Braze Data Transformation who started before April 2023 may be familiar with a `get_user_by_email` function that helped with this use case.
 That function has been deprecated.
 {% endalert %}
-{% enddetails %}

-{% details Does Braze Data Transformation consume data points? %}
+### Does Braze Data Transformation consume data points?

 In most cases, yes.
 Braze Data Transformation eventually creates a `/users/track` call that writes the attributes, events, and purchases you want.
 These will consume data points in the same way as if the `/users/track` call was made independently.
 You have control over how many data points will be written based on how you write your transformation.
-{% enddetails %}

-{% details How can I get help setting up my use case or with my transformation code? %}
+### How can I get help setting up my use case or with my transformation code?

 Contact your Braze account manager for additional assistance.
-{% enddetails %}

 [1]: {% image_buster /assets/img_archive/data_transformation1.png %}
 [2]: {% image_buster /assets/img/data_transformation/data_transformation1.jpg %}